Genusbiz/docs/developers/defining-an-app-model/logic/action-orchestration/actions/effects/import-and-export-json-data.md

 ---
-title: Import and export JSON data
+title: Import and export JSON data in Genus Apps
 description: Article describing how to configure a data mapping to transfer data between JSON and a data source
 author: henrikmj
 ---